ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> To be wronged is nothing unless you continue to remember it.
+> To the world you may be just one person, but to one person, you may be the world.
 >
-> - Confucius
+> - Brandi Snyder
 <!-- END_JOKE_SECTION -->